ArkScript-lang/Ark/README.md

 Copyright (c) 2019-2020 Alexandre Plateau.
 All rights reserved.

-This ArkScript distribution contains no GNU GPL code, which means it can be used in proprietary projects.
+This ArkScript distribution contains no GNU GPL code, which means it can be used in proprietary project.